yuhattor/copilot-patterns/contents/en/design-pattern/context-less-architecture.md

 - **Exercise 1**: Implement a small context-contained component using GitHub Copilot, and reflect on how limiting the context enhances its understanding.
 - **Exercise 2**: Create a communication system between context-contained components with Copilot, evaluating its performance within confined contexts.
-- **Exercise 3**: Analyze a complex system with Copilot, breaking it into smaller, independent components, and assess the approach's effectiveness.
-- **Exercise 4**: Collaborate with Copilot to write tests for your context-contained components, evaluating how well it assists in this specific architecture.
-- **Exercise 5**: Review the overall architecture, considering the synergies and challenges with GitHub Copilot, and plan potential refinements.
+- **Exercise 3**: Review the overall architecture, considering the synergies and challenges with GitHub Copilot, and plan potential refinements.

 ### Checklist for Further Learning